archfrog/KioskForge/FAQ.md

 Please ignore these errors - as far as I can tell, the Wi-Fi card works as it should and the kiosk runs reliably as it should.

-### The Linux installer fails with an 'apt' error because `apt` is already using a lock file?
+### The forge process on Linux fails because `apt` is already using a lock file?
 KioskForge tries to take the fact that `apt` is a rude process, that keeps meddling with central lock files at arbitrary times, into consideration (`apt` runs in the background even if the package `unattended-upgrades` has been completely removed), by waiting for the lock files to be unlocked again, so you should not run into this issue.
 If you run into this issue, please feel free to report it.

 ### I get spurious errors while the Linux installer ('KioskSetup.py') is running?
 The most likely reason of this issue is that your installation media, typically a MicroSD card, is becoming bad and unreliable from overuse.
-Another possibility is that your USB key is too hot, this happens quite often.
+Another possibility is that your USB key is too hot, which happens quite often.

 Try with another installation media (USB key or another MicroSD card), and the error(s) should disappear.